aaronayitey/aaronayitey/README.md

 <h4>A passionate GIS data analyst and data scientist; skilled in Python, SQL, Tableau, Machine learning, GIS and Remote Sensing</h4>
 <br>

+📫 How to reach me?
+Hey, send an email to aaronayitey@gmail.com

 <!--
 **aaronayitey/aaronayitey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.